When to choose Premiere Pro vs. After Effects

 Ain't nobody got time for that!
 In recent years, Adobe has taken a good look at workflow.
 They saw that there could be an easier workflow between After Effects motion designers and Premiere Pro video editors.
 One of their most recent implementations was the Essential Graphics panel.

-If you missed it, Caleb wrote a fantastic article on getting started and How to Use the Essential Graphics Panel.
+If you missed it, we have a fantastic article on How to Use the Essential Graphics Panel.
 It goes into more detail about how the panel works, creating a template and even a free project download.

 3. Audio and Sound Design